Customized Stop-the-Slip Solutions

 Grit tape can be an inexpensive yet temporary solution if you are content with a grit tape lifespan of six months to a year on your outdoor cement ramp.

 Heavy Duty Rubber Runners: C-

-Heavy duty rubber runners are not attractive and tend to catch and collect dirt over time.
+Heavy-duty rubber runners can be eyesores on concrete ramps and tend to catch and collect dirt over time.
 However, the runners can be an effective, temporary way to increase the traction on a concrete ramp.
-On the downside, the more aggressive the tread or traction pattern on the runners, the more difficult it will be for wheelchair users to climb the ramp.
+Conversely, the more aggressive the tread or traction pattern on the runners, the more difficult it will be for wheelchair users to climb the ramp.

 Total Score: C-